Tinder profile search

 Social Catfish is a professional online dating investigative service.
 With a comprehensive database of public records and advanced facial recognition technology, it enables you to check someone’s real identity easily.
 You can run a regular search or search by a photo to uncover hidden personal information.

 Covering most dating platforms such as Tinder, Match, POF, etc, Social Catfish is the best tool to help people avoid online dating scams.
-Below is how to to verify a Tinder profile.
+Below is how to verify a Tinder profile.

 1) Visit the Social Catfish search page and choose a search type.
 You can enter a Tinder username or upload an image to start searching.